 • Temporarily restore the correct level of tissue function and blood gas levels

-When using Hyperbaric Oxygen Therapy, the patient enters a specialized room or a glass chamber designed for manipulating air pressure.
-The room is sealed and the air pressure is changed to ensure the air that the patient breathes is 100% oxygen.
+When using Hyperbaric Oxygen Therapy, the patient enters a specialized room or glass chamber designed for manipulating air pressure.
+The room is sealed, and the air pressure is changed to ensure the air that the patient breathes is 100% oxygen.
 For reference, air typically contains approximately 20% oxygen.
 The body needs oxygen to heal and with a higher oxygen intake, damaged or disabled cells can be regenerated or may even become functional again.

-Currently HBOT is a controversial treatment for those with cerebral palsy.
+Currently, HBOT is considered a controversial treatment for those with cerebral palsy.
 Within the last decade, many studies have been conducted, but the results have varied.
 The majority of healthcare providers agree that HBOT is most beneficial for children who developed cerebral palsy due to a brain injury caused by a lack of oxygen, rather than a genetic or developmental cause.

 Electrical Muscle Stimulation Treatment